 Nathan Coombs is a lecturer in Economic Sociology whose research brings a science studies perspective to bear on financial regulation and central banking.
 His work combines social theory with a fine-grained empirical approach to open up regulatory black boxes and interrogate expertise, accountability and legitimacy in financial governance.
 He has published articles in Economy and Society, The British Journal of Sociology, International Review of Economics Education, The European Legacy, Theory & Event, and Journal of Political Ideologies, among others.
 He is a founding co-editor of the journal Finance and Society (2014-).
 His first book was published by Edinburgh University Press: History and Event: From Marxism to Contemporary French Theory (2015).
 He is writing a second book, The Performance of Financial Stability, which places Plato, Goffman and Callon into dialogue to unravel the paradoxes of scientific authority in financial stability governance.

 'Governing Financial Algorithms: A Social Study of Regulation and Compliance', Leverhulme Trust Early Career Fellowship Scheme, 2014-17.

 I can act as a supervisor or in an informal mentoring role on projects concerning social and political theory, economic sociology, science and technology studies, and the social studies of finance.

-If you are interested in being supervised by Nathan Coombs, please see the links below for more information:
+If you are interested in being supervised by Nathan Coombs, please see the links below (opening in new windows) for more information: